 More specifically, aminoglycosides bind to the 30S ribosomal subunit, a binding that has a bactericidal effect.
 At the 30S unit, aminoglycosides disrupt mRNA translation.

-Aminoglycosides are associated with their own range of potential side effects.
+Aminoglycosides are associated with their own range of potential side effects, including:

 Nephrotoxicity and ototoxicity are often reversible, though not always.
-Nephrotoxicity has led to death and, in other cases, hearing loss is permanent.
-That’s because aminoglycosides trigger apoptosis in renal tubular epithelial cells and in cochlear cells.
+For instance, hearing loss can become permanent, whilst nephrotoxicity can lead to renal failure.
+That’s because aminoglycosides trigger apoptosis in renal tubular epithelial cells as well as in cochlear cells.
 Patients often experience ototoxicity only in the post-infection period.

 Factors that increase the risk of nephrotoxicity include: